KlausBlum/OLy-resources/pages/File formats.md

 Furthermore, PNG does not support the *"insert as separate images (system-by-system)"* option.

 ### **EPS**
+For several reasons, the EPS format is not recommended for daily use:

-At the moment, EPS is the only vector format available for OpenOffice.
+At the moment, EPS is only usable in OpenOffice.
 LibreOffice cannot handle it.

 EPS images are printed correctly, but OpenOffice does not display them on screen.
 It's helpful to use PNG format at first.
 Once the musical snippets look as indended, they can be recompiled using the EPS format.